Leonard Trent: Post-war service career

 In early 1956, after attending a six-month course at No. 6 Flying College Course at Manby, Trent was appointed commander of No. 214 Squadron, which was the first unit to be equipped with the new Vickers Valiant.
 Later that year, in October, his squadron was dispatched to Malta due to the outbreak of the Suez Crisis and flew a number of missions into Egypt.
 The squadron returned to England at the end of year when tensions eased.
 In March 1958, he flew a Valiant to New Zealand as part of the celebrations for the twenty-first anniversary of the founding of the RNZAF.
 The next month, he took up a post as Wing Commander Training at No. 3 Group Headquarters at Mildenhall and was promoted to the rank of group captain on 1 July 1959.

 Trent was appointed station commander at RAF Wittering in April 1960.
 He still occasionally flew Valiants, including taking one on a goodwill tour to the United States.
 He then served as an air attaché, representing Bomber Command at the British Embassy in Washington, D.C. from mid-1962, and on 12 June the same year, he was appointed an air aide-de-camp to the Queen.
 As the Queen never visited Washington, D.C. during his tenure there, he was never called upon to serve in this role.
 After three years, his service in the United States ended and he retired from the RAF on 23 June 1965.

 Later life

 Following his retirement in 1965, Trent moved his family to Western Australia.
 With his wife, he later returned to New Zealand to live at Matheson Bay, north of Auckland.
 He died on 19 May 1986 at North Shore Hospital, survived by his wife and two children.
-He was cremated and his ashes were taken to Western Australia, where they were interred at Fremantle Cemetery alongside those of his daughter, Judith, who had predeceased him.
+He was cremated and his ashes were taken to Western Australia, where they were interred at Fremantle Cemetery alongside those of his daughter, Judith, and his wife, Ursula.

 Trent's medals, including the VC, are held by the Air Force Museum of New Zealand at Wigram in Christchurch.
 There is a memorial to Trent at the airport in Nelson, his home town, and there is also a plaque honouring him in Queens Gardens in Dunedin.
-Trent Street in the suburb of Taradale, Napier in New Zealand was renamed in his honour in 1969.